-Our board of directors currently consists of twelve directors, nine of whom are independent (as defined by our Board of Directors Governance Guidelines), one of whom serves as our President and Chief Executive Officer and two of whom are executive officers of our largest stockholder.
+Our board of directors currently consists of thirteen directors, ten of whom are independent (as defined by our Board of Directors Governance Guidelines), one of whom serves as our President and Chief Executive Officer and two of whom are executive officers of our largest stockholder.
 For a director to be independent, the board of directors must determine, among other things, that a director does not have any direct or indirect material relationship with us or any of our subsidiaries.
-The board of directors has established quidelines to assist it in determining director independence, which conform to, or are more exacting than, the independence requirements of the NYSE corporate governance standards.
+The board of directors has established guidelines to assist it in determining director independence, which conform to, or are more exacting than, the independence requirements of the NYSE corporate governance standards.
 The independence guidelines are set forth in Appendix A of our Board of Directors Governance Guidelines.

-Applying these independence standards, the board of directors has determined that Jonathan Dolgen, Ari Emanuel, Ted Enloe, Jeff Hinson, Jimmy Iovine, Peggy Johnson, Jim Kahan, Randall Mays and Mark Shapiro are all independent directors.
-Ping Fu and Dana Walden, who have been nominated to fill the positions of Mr. Dolgen and Ms. Johnson, who are not standing for re-election, have also been determined to be independent.
+Applying these independence standards, the board of directors has determined that Maverick Carter, Ari Emanuel, Ted Enloe, Ping Fu, Jeff Hinson, Jimmy Iovine, Jim Kahan, Randall Mays, Mark Shapiro and Dana Walden are all independent directors.